Embroidery Darning Stitch By Hand| Repair With A Decorative Look

 This is why I chose the Hitomezashi method.
 It’s both functional and visually stunning.
 That’s why I like to do this darning pattern whenever i need something easy.

 First, I will stitch horizontally, working my way across the fabric.
-Insert the needle from the circle line.
+Insert the needle from the circle line with the darning cotton.

 Insert the needle from the circle line